Easy homemade plum jelly is a great introduction to making homemade jelly. This simple recipe has only a few ingredients

 Simply fill clean jars, leaving ¼-inch of headspace.
-Fill the pot until the jars are covered with at least once of water.
+Fill the pot until the jars are covered with at least one-inch of water.
 Bring the water to a boil, then cover the pot and process for ten minutes.
 Remove the pan from the heat.

 Give the jars 24 hours to cool.
 Then check the seal by pressing the center of the lid.
 If it doesn’t give, your jars are sealed!

 I’m happy to report, no more store bought jelly for Big Brother’s peanut butter sandwich.
 He’s seen the error of his ways and I have forgiven him.
 All is right in the universe.